Skip to content

 Note

-• Paramter key and value - The PyCript extension adopts a similar approach to that of parameter value.
+• Parameter key and value - The PyCript extension adopts a similar approach to that of parameter value.
 It iterates through each parameter name and value, passing them one by one to the script for updating.

 Usage